-- Extension work (reverse hypers, 45 degree weighed extension)
+- Extension work (reverse hypers, 45 degrees weighed extension)

 Aesthetically, a thick upper back is what gets noticed - whether your shirt is on or off.
 It gives you that mountain-of-muscle type of look.
 Functionally, a well-built upper back means you can probably shoulder a lot more in the squat (say goodbye to the squat pad).
 In the bench press, you'll have better leverage since you'll be lying on a bed of muscle instead of skin and bone.
 With high-rep deadlift work or doing doubles and triples with the Olympic lifts, a strong upper back is your comrade.
 The collapsing of your upper back during these lifts disrupt the execution for the rest of the lift.

-As a general prescriptions, these movements will hit your upper back:
+As a general prescription, these movements will hit your upper back:

 - Narrow grip parallel chin ups